cfe316/livapordata/README.rst

 This module is most concerned with temperatures from 300 K to 1500 K.

 Multiple sources from the literature are included wherever possible.
-All data sources are cited.
+(Nearly) All data sources are cited.